menandmice/micetro_docs/guides/user-manual/webapp_general.rst

 .. meta::
-   :description: General information about the Men&Mice Web Application
+   :description: General information about the Micetro by Men&Mice Web Application
-   :keywords: general, web app
+   :keywords: Micetro by Men&Mice

 .. _webapp-general: